Cryptic-Mushroom/The-Midnight/docs/rewrite.md

 ## Current Development Status

 - Adding basic blocks, fluids, and items along with their particles, properties, and possible effects.
-- Remodeling, retexturing, and (possibly) reconceptualizing a handful of existing mods that are in the mod.
+- Remodeling, retexturing, and (possibly) reconceptualizing a handful of existing mobs that are in the mod.

 ## What's planned for the rewrite?